gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Source

+- Split headers source set out of HeaderExportingSourceSet subclasses.
+- Introduce a composite source set that groups source into api + impl.
+- Allow dependencies to be declared between source sets
+    - native language source set A depends on header source set B makes the headers of B available when compiling A.
+    - native language source set A depends on native language source B makes the object files of B available when linking A into a binary.
+    - header source set A depends on header source set B makes the headers of B available when compiling something that depends on A.
 - Replace `SourceDirectorySet` with something that is actually a set of source directories.
     - Use this for sources and headers
     - Can access as a set of directories, a set of files or a file tree
     - Allow individual files to be added
     - Allow custom file extensions to be specified
 - Source sets are children of components
-- Cpp source set should include only files with a C++ extension
+    - Only add source sets for supported languages to the children of native components
-- C source set should include only files with a C extension
+- Language source sets should filter files with a given set of extensions: C/C++/windows-res/assembler/Objective-C/Objective-C++/header
-- Assembler source set should include only files with an assembler extension
+- A source set may have its own dependencies, visible only to the source set
 - A native component has a shared headers source set with its own dependencies, visible to all source sets of the component
-- A source set may have private headers and its own dependencies, visible only to the source set
 - A library component has an API, defaults to the shared headers
 - When compiling, only the API of dependencies should be visible
 - AssemblerSourceSet should implement DependentSourceSet (has source dependencies)
 - Add source sets only to a component, have some way to describe how to include/exclude a source set
-- Some conventional location for os specific source for a component
+- Some conventional location for OS specific source for a component

 ## Compilation